python/cpython/Doc/library/ssl.rst

 :const:`CERT_REQUIRED`.
 However, it is in itself not sufficient; you also have to check that the server certificate, which can be obtained by calling :meth:`SSLSocket.getpeercert`, matches the desired service.
-For many protocols and applications, the service can be identified by the hostname;
+For many protocols and applications, the service can be identified by the hostname.
-in this case, the :func:`match_hostname` function can be used.
 This common check is automatically performed when :attr:`SSLContext.check_hostname` is enabled.

 .. versionchanged:: 3.7
    Hostname matchings is now performed by OpenSSL.
 Python no longer uses